quantifiedcode/python-anti-patterns/docs/readability/unnecessary_parens_after_keyword.rst

 Description
 -----------

 Wrapping expressions in parentheses is a common style convention in C or Java, but it is not necessary in Python.
 Python style conventions prefer that you remove the parentheses when they are not needed.
-You should ignore this error if the expression performs a complicated computation and the parentheses help clarify the order of oprations.
+You should ignore this error if the expression performs a complicated computation and the parentheses help clarify the order of operations.

 Examples
 ----------